 I’ve had my fair share of island-related mishaps, too.
 Whether that be an agitated swarm of wasps stinging my Villager’s face after failing to evade them or a tarantula making me faint after it caught me out, life on a deserted island certainly isn’t without its dangers.

-In that time, I have also pulled up 1,270 weeds in an effort to clean up the whole island, had 32 fossils assessed, caught 18 different types of fish and 17 different bugs, and chopped 441 pieces of wood from trees.
+In that time, I also pulled up 1,270 weeds in an effort to clean up the whole island, had 32 fossils assessed, caught 18 different types of fish and 17 different bugs, and chopped 441 pieces of wood from trees.
 These aren’t stats that I have been tallying myself, but, thanks to the NookPhone, are things that I can track through targets in the Nook Mileage program.

-While Animal Crossing: New Horizons will always grant you the freedom to make your new life whatever you want it to be, I have found that the goals that surround earning Nook Miles have leant more structure to my experience with the game.
+While Animal Crossing: New Horizons will always grant you the freedom to make your new life whatever you want it to be, I have found that the goals that surround earning Nook Miles have lent more structure to my experience with the game.

 From encouraging you to chat with your neighbours every day to shooting down gifts attached to balloons with your slingshot, you will naturally work towards these multi-milestone challenges as you play the game.
 Once you have unlocked Nook Miles+, you will even have rotating, short-term goals to consider aiming for as well.